uglyviking/Thunder-of-Dragons/Thunder of Dragons.md

 ## Session 2 - Taking the Castle - 5/22/22
 After defeating the chimera and the juggernauts we looked around for loot and found 20gp and two potions.
 We proceeded to the dorms and found and found 500 gold pieces.
-We went up the south tower and found the ghost of [Lord Arad][].
+We went up the south tower and found the ghost of [Lord Arad](https://github.com/uglyviking/Thunder-of-Dragons/blob/master/Thunder%20of%20Dragons.md#lord-arad).
 Orlin took Aerin into the watch space and decided to have Aerin allow possession.
 He was allowed to know about defenses but not to share with the group.

 ## Session 3 - Djinn and Ifrit
 ## Session 4 - Plane of Air - 6/3/22
+**Starting XP: ????? | 20,086**

 After defeating the Ifrit ([Abad-ar-Rahim][]) we explored the other tertiary rooms discovering some items:
 * 2 mindstones (3),(1)
 * Potion of Invisibility
 * Vial of Deadly Poison
 * Chest containing 500 Mithril coins bearing the image of Bearomar.
 Mithril=10PP

-Bear communicates with [Kidney][Kidney Beans] finding that they are in the plane of air.
+Bear communicates with [Kidney](https://github.com/uglyviking/Thunder-of-Dragons/blob/master/Thunder%20of%20Dragons.md#kidney-beans) finding that they are in the plane of air.
 The luck had been taken by a crew under the service of [Halififth][].
 They are being held.

-The group continues to distrust [Lord Arad][] feeling he is not entirely forthcoming regarding his plans and we risk giving him what he wants by defeating [Sacha][Sacha Baron of Cohen].
+The group continues to distrust [Lord Arad](https://github.com/uglyviking/Thunder-of-Dragons/blob/master/Thunder%20of%20Dragons.md#lord-arad) feeling he is not entirely forthcoming regarding his plans and we risk giving him what he wants by defeating [Sacha](https://github.com/uglyviking/Thunder-of-Dragons/blob/master/Thunder%20of%20Dragons.md#sacha-baron-of-cohen).

-Using the Detect Thoughts spell Orlin was able to tap into [Arad's][Lord Arad] mind.
+Using the Detect Thoughts spell Orlin was able to tap into [Arad's](https://github.com/uglyviking/Thunder-of-Dragons/blob/master/Thunder%20of%20Dragons.md#lord-arad) mind.
 While Aerin questioned him Orlin was able to best him in several intelligence contests.
-It was revealed to Orlin that he had hidden an enchanted flask that would capture [Sacha][Sacha Baron of Cohen] upon his defeat.
+It was revealed to Orlin that he had hidden an enchanted flask that would capture [Sacha](https://github.com/uglyviking/Thunder-of-Dragons/blob/master/Thunder%20of%20Dragons.md#sacha-baron-of-cohen) upon his defeat.
+Orlin presented this to the party and the Baron.
+With the help of Bear and Aerin they smashed the enchanted flask removing its danger.

-We meet the grand Caliph
+For efforts in saving him, the Baron offers us one wish.
+The party wished together for "*the castle to be fully repaired and fully staffed.*" Aerin dueled the Baron reducing his HIT points to 0 and releasing [Arad](https://github.com/uglyviking/Thunder-of-Dragons/blob/master/Thunder%20of%20Dragons.md#lord-arad) to the afterlife "you fools" he shouted in anger.
+[Sacha](https://github.com/uglyviking/Thunder-of-Dragons/blob/master/Thunder%20of%20Dragons.md#sacha-baron-of-cohen) was freed and departed as well leaving the portal to the plane of air open.

+After a long rest the party departed through the plane of air making our way to the Palace of Ice and Steel.
+Sacha, introduced us to his father, the [Grand Caliph](https://github.com/uglyviking/Thunder-of-Dragons/blob/master/Thunder%20of%20Dragons.md#grand-calip) of the plane of the Djinn.
+We convey word of the ordening breaking which grealty alarmed the court and encountered [Halififth](https://github.com/uglyviking/Thunder-of-Dragons/blob/master/Thunder%20of%20Dragons.md#halififth).
+He tells us we can take our airship back.
+A locate object spell reveals it is close by.

+As next steps we are introduced to to  the frost giant [Harshnag](https://github.com/uglyviking/Thunder-of-Dragons/blob/master/Thunder%20of%20Dragons.md#harshnag) who converses with us regarding the ordening.
+He was very much exasperated by the mention of Felgalos but found our witty naming of the ship entertaining.
+We found our ship empty but we were followed by a member of the crew of the Halififths Rage sent to spy on anyone approaching the ship.
+We forced him to take us to our crew and we released our people and reclaimed our treasure and items.
+The captain, an air genasi was angered and declared himself our enemy at which point combat ensues.
+Before we could finish him off he vanished.

-We are introduced to to [Harshnag][] the frost giant.
+We went to the market and purchased some items.
+Orlin's were:
+* Decanter of Endless Water (700).
+* Barrier Tattoo (rare) for 2000 (the very rare was 20,000).

+We speculated that our

 # Inspiration Count
 - [x] Inspiration 1